 Living in a nursing home

-- If you think your relative has become eligible for NHS continuing healthcare or NHS-funded care, contact his or her social worker or if your relative is in a care home, discuss the position with the care home manager.
+- If you think your relative has become eligible for NHS continuing healthcare or NHS-funded care, contact their social worker or, if your relative is in a care home, discuss the position with the care home manager.